reuk/wayverb/docs/work_log/work_log.md

     * it's a cubic algorithm, may not be worth it
     * let's ignore this for now
     * @orourke1984 is the paper to read
+* move grid based on receiver position (supposing gaussian pulses are used as input)

 TODO
 ----